SirYancy/computer-apps/book/ch5-databases/tutorial-tables.md

     > ![5](images/tables/5.png)

 2. Type *ArtistName* as the title of the field and press **Enter**.
-    Note, while it\'s not required, the convention is for all field names to be one word and so a further convention is to use \"camel case\", capitalizing each word, to differentiate them.
+    Note, while it's not required, the convention is for all field names to be one word and so a further convention is to use "camel case", capitalizing each word, to differentiate them.
 Like so:

     > ![5-6](images/tables/5-6.png)

-3. Next, let\'s rename the *ID* field. **Right-click** on the *ID* title and select **Rename**.
-Type \"ArtistID\".
+3. Next, let's rename the *ID* field. **Right-click** on the *ID* title and select **Rename**.
+Type "ArtistID".

     > ![6](images/tables/6.png)